-Java Archive (JAR) file used by the Java Runtime Environment (JRE), a framework used for executing Java programs; may serve as a program library or as a standalone program that runs if the JRE is installed on the computer or mobile device.
+A JAR file is a Java archive (JAR) file used by the Java Runtime Environment (JRE), a framework used for executing Java programs.
+The file may serve as a program library or as a standalone program that runs if the JRE is installed on the computer or mobile device.

 JAR files can contain .CLASS files, application resources, and an optional manifest file (META-INF/MANIFEST.MF).
 They are compressed using .ZIP compression and may optionally be digitally signed using the jarsigner tool included with the Java SDK.
 JAR files may be created with the jar tool, and they can be accessed using Java's java.util.jar API.